-- a demonstration of the EIEP's implementation of each requirement - random sampling of audit records and transactions submitted to SSA - a walkthrough of the EIEP's data center to observe and document physical security safeguards - a demonstration of the EIEP's implementation of online exchange of data with SSA - discussions with managers/supervisors - examination of management control procedures and reports (e.g. anomaly detection reports, etc.) - demonstration of technical tools pertaining to user access control and, if appropriate, browsing prevention: - o If the design uses a permission module or similar design, or is transaction driven, the EIEP will demonstrate how the system triggers requests for information from SSA. - If the design uses a permission module, the EIEP will demonstrate the process used to request SSA-provided information and prevent the EIEP's system from processing SSNs not present in the EIEP's system.
-We can accomplish this by attempting to obtain information from SSA using at least one, randomly created, fictitious number not known to the EIEP's system.
+- D. a demonstration of the EIEP's implementation of each requirement - E. a random sampling of audit records and transactions submitted to SSA - F. a walkthrough of the EIEP's data center to observe and document physical security safeguards - G. a demonstration of the EIEP's implementation of online exchange of data with SSA,

+- H. a discussion with managers, supervisors, information security officers, system administrators, or other state stakeholders, - I. an examination of management control procedures and reports pertaining to anomaly detection and prevention reports, - J. a demonstration of technical tools pertaining to user access control and, if appropriate, browsing prevention, - K. a demonstration of how a permission module or similar design triggers requests for information from SSA, and - L. a demonstration of how a permission module prevents the EIEP's system from processing SSNs not present in the EIEP's system. - 1) We can accomplish this by attempting to obtain information from SSA using at least one, randomly created, fictitious number not known to the EIEP's system.

-SSA may, at its discretion, perform an onsite or remote review for reasons including, but not limited to the following:
+SSA may perform an onsite or remote review for reasons including, but not limited, to the following:

-- the EIEP has experienced a security breach or incident involving SSA-provided information - the EIEP has unresolved non-compliancy issue(s) - to review an offsite contractor's facility that processes SSA-provided information - the EIEP is a legacy organization that has not yet been through SSAs security certification and compliance review programs - the EIEP requested that SSA perform an IV & V (Independent Verification and Validation review)
+- a) the EIEP has experienced a security breach or incident involving SSA-provided information - b) the EIEP has unresolved non-compliancy issue(s) - c) to review an offsite contractor's facility that processes SSA-provided information - d) the EIEP is a legacy organization that has not yet been through SSAs security certification and compliance review programs - e) the EIEP requested that SSA perform an IV & V (Independent Verification and Validation review)